Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 Splunk Searches Used
 Raw Failed SSH Detection

-This search identified failed SSH login attempts:

 index=security "Failed password"

 This was the simplest proof that Splunk was correctly ingesting and surfacing failed SSH events.

-Structured View of Failed SSH Events
+Structured View of Failed SSH Events index=security "Failed password"

-This search displayed the key event metadata in a cleaner format:

-index=security "Failed password"
 | table _time host source sourcetype

 This made it easier to verify when the events occurred, which host generated them, and which log file they came from.

-Extracting Source IP and Counting Attempts
+Extracting Source IP and Counting Attempts index=security "Failed password"

-To identify the attacking source, I used the following search:

-index=security "Failed password"
 | rex "from (?<src_ip>\d+\.\d+\.\d+\.\d+)"
 | stats count by src_ip
 | sort - count

-What this search does:

-Filters for failed SSH password events
-Extracts the attacker IP from the raw event text Counts failed attempts by source IP
-Sorts the results from highest to lowest count
+This search filters failed SSH password events, extracts the attacker IP, counts attempts by source IP, and sorts the results from highest to lowest count.

-This search turned raw log entries into a basic brute-force detection view.

 Pattern Over Time

-To show the behavior over time rather than just total attempts, I used:

 index=security "Failed password"
 | rex "from (?<src_ip>\d+\.\d+\.\d+\.\d+)"
 | bucket _time span=1m
 | stats count by _time, src_ip
 | sort _time

-What this search does:

-Extracts the attacker IP
-Groups events into one-minute time windows
-Counts attempts per time window per source IP
-Shows the pattern in chronological order

-This made it possible to demonstrate repeated failed attempts occurring in a short time span, which is more indicative of brute-force behavior than a single isolated failure.
+This search groups repeated attempts into one-minute windows to show a brute-force pattern over time.

 Findings
 Splunk successfully ingested Linux authentication logs from /var/log/auth.log